ccunha/ccunha/README.md

 #### Hi there 👋
-My name is Carolina and I am a brazilian Software Engineer currently based in Lisbon, Portugal.
-I had the oportunity to work with several technologies, but in the past six years I have foccused in work with Java.
-Sometimes I write posts to share what I'm learning or to share some of my thoughts.
-Lately I´ve been studying latest versons of Java, Spring Framework, Design Patterns and System Architecture.
+My name is Carolina and I am currently based in Lisbon, Portugal.
+I worked as a Software Engineer for several years but I was not happy.
+So, I decided to transition to a support role, as I was trying to decide what could make me happy to work with, and I think I found a new interesting field: Data Engineering!

+Now, I'm walking with baby steps in Data Engineering!
 <br />
 <br />